Yellow-May/New-folder/backend/RENDER_DEPLOYMENT.md

 ### Build fails with "Cannot find module"
 - Make sure all dependencies are in `dependencies`, not `devDependencies`
-- TypeORM and TypeScript types should be in `dependencies` for production builds
+- Mongoose and TypeScript types should be in `dependencies` for production builds

 ### Migration fails
-- Check that all database environment variables are set correctly
+- Check that MONGODB_URI environment variable is set correctly
-- Verify database is accessible from Render
+- Verify MongoDB is accessible from Render
 - Check Render logs for detailed error messages
+- Ensure migrate-mongo-config.js is properly configured

 ### Server starts but crashes immediately
 - Check environment variables are set